 Learn more about how JungleMail tracking works.

-How tracking works for email opens
+How tracking works

-When you send an email through JungleMail, a small invisible graphics, also known as a web beacon, is inserted at the bottom of the HTML body of your emails.
+When you send a newsletter through JungleMail, a small invisible graphics, also known as a web beacon, is inserted at the bottom of the HTML body of your emails.
 This graphic is unique per email, recipient, and campaign.
 When someone opens the email and views the images within it, the graphic is downloaded from the service, triggering the individual tracking mechanisms and registering this as an email open on your campaign report.
 Automated replies (e.g., out-of-office messages) usually do not download this graphic and thus don't count as opens.

-Note: although the tracker graphic is a widely accepted standard for email open tracking, it has some drawbacks that you should know.
+Although the tracker graphic is a widely accepted standard for email open tracking, it has some drawbacks that you should know.
 Since this method requires a hidden graphic to be embedded in your email code, it will not work with plain text campaigns.
 Similarly, if your subscribers or their email client have opted to prevent displaying images in the email body, email opens will not be tracked.

 When tracking is enabled, JungleMail replaces all links in the email to the URL of the tracking page.
 In this replaced URL, some data (e.g., group email job ID, recipient ID for JungleMail) is encoded so that JungleMail Web Service could sort the data correctly.
-When the user clicks the link, the process below takes place:
+When the user clicks the link, the following process takes place:

 1. The link takes the user to the JungleMail Tracker Web Part.